-Superfund excise taxes on chemicals can exacerbate supply chain challenges for chemistries that are the basic building blocks for American manufacturing.
-Adding new taxes on U.S. manufacturing adds to the cost of consumer goods and makes their components more expensive.
-These include clean energy building blocks such as renewable energy, advanced coatings, energy efficiency solutions, and electric vehicle (EV) infrastructure.
+Superfund excise taxes on chemicals exacerbate supply chain challenges for chemistries that are the basic building blocks for American manufacturing.
+These new taxes on U.S. manufacturing add to the cost of consumer goods and make their components more expensive.
+These include clean energy building blocks such as renewable energy, advanced coatings, energy efficiency solutions, and clean energy technologies.
 This is happening when Americans are already struggling with debilitating inflation and high prices.